ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

   selector switch, then move it to the mid-point to activate it, and then lower the tuning knob all the way down.
-That will move the tuning value to half of the value that just stopped the oscillation.
+That will move the tuning value to half of the value that just stopped the oscillation (assuming a TUNE_RANGE of 2).
 Moving to half of that value will give you enough margin in your tune to ensure your vehicle can handle a wide range of flight conditions.